 How do I store energy balls?

-I always store my fat balls or energy balls in a zip lock bag in either the refrigerator or freezer.
+- Refrigerator: Store fat balls or energy balls in a large zip lock bag or airtight container in the refrigerator for up to 10 days.

 Fig and Date Energy Balls